letmebefree/zonetradingmanual/README.md

 # An Introduction To Supply And Demand

 Supply and demand are the fundamental drivers behind price movement of any stock or commodity.
-To understand how it works, we must be remembered that there is always two parties involved in a single trade - the buyer and a seller.
+To understand how it works, we must be remembered that there is always two parties involved in a trade - the buyer and a seller.

 Sellers create supply by indicating the lowest price at which they are prepared to enter a short trade (the ask price).